What Are Chakras?

 Below the navel, the svadhisthana chakra radiates the color orange and represents the element water.
 The sacral chakra is considered to be responsible for sexuality, creativity, intuitiveness, self-worth, compassion, and adaptability.
 When the sacral chakra is unstable, it’s thought to cause emotional outbursts, a lack of creativity, and sex-obsessed thoughts.

-For those who believe in chakras, the solar plexus chakra is the center of self-esteem and emotions like ego, anger, and aggression.
+The solar plexus chakra is considered to be the center of self-esteem and emotions like ego, anger, and aggression.
 It is thought to present itself on a physical level through digestive problems, liver problems, or diabetes.
 On an emotional level, if the solar plexus chakra is imbalanced, it is believed to cause feelings of depression and low self-esteem.
 When it’s balanced, it would become a source of energy, productivity, and confidence.

 Connected to organs such as the heart and lungs, the heart chakra is believed to lie at the middle of the cardiovascular system.
 The heart chakra connects lower chakras to the higher ones.
 Its color is green, and its element is air.